Cruwal/Face-Detection/README.md

 5\: Evaluate features of the blocks;

-6\: Use features values into a Backpropagation Neural Network (BPN) to classify the block as face or non-face.
+6\: Use features values into a Backpropagation Neural Network (BPN) to classify the block as face or non-face;

-7\: Display the image with squares delimiting the faces
+7\: Display the image with squares delimiting the faces.

 ### Input example

 The input is represented by an image containing one or more faces.
 The image can be either grayscale or colored.
-The following is an example of an input image
+The following is an example of an input image.

 ![alt text](https://files.realpython.com/media/bla2.5577e4ec1f8e.jpg)

 ### Output example (objective)

-The following is an example of the desired output image, based on the previous input image
+The following is an example of the desired output image, based on the previous input image.

 ![alt text](https://files.realpython.com/media/bla3.0a8b11f62c76.jpg)

 ## References

 S. Anila and N. Devarajan.
 (2010).
 Simple and Fast Face Detection System Based on Edges.
-International Journey of Universal Computer Sciences (Vol.1-2010/Iss.2), pp. 54-58
+International Journey of Universal Computer Sciences (Vol.1-2010/Iss.2), pp. 54-58.

 Traditional Face Detection With Python: https://realpython.com/traditional-face-detection-python/